LucyHeath/ChamPeakx/README.md

 #### Deleting comments

-When the user clicks the "Delete review" button, they are not able to carry out this final action without making further confirmation.
+When the user clicks the "Delete Review" button, they are not able to carry out this final action without making further confirmation.
 This is to prevent accidental deletion.
 ![Screenshot 2023-01-05 at 21 09 40](https://user-images.githubusercontent.com/114397080/210880457-5af6dbcc-8ebc-4dbc-9a0d-33f73cf2b045.png)

 ### User registration and login

-When choosing to register as a user on the site, visitors will navigate to a simple form, via clicking the "Sign Up" button in the Navbar or in the "Add review" drawer.
+When choosing to register as a user on the site, visitors will navigate to a simple form, via clicking the "Sign Up" button in the Navbar or in the "Add Review" drawer.
 Users are guided to "Sign In" instead if they already have an existing account.

 <img width="1428" alt="Screenshot 2023-01-05 at 21 18 47" src="https://user-images.githubusercontent.com/114397080/210881880-80c05206-fd5b-4cf3-b43a-57683bac9501.png">